spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/how-to-create-a-resource.md

 {% info_block infoBox "Backend-specific class" %}

-The `AbstractStorefrontApiController` can be used only for Storefront API.
+`AbstractStorefrontApiController` can be used only for Storefront API.
 For Backend API, use the appropriate backend-specific class `AbstractBackendApiController`.

 {% endinfo_block %}